 At this point, I decided it was time to find something for lunch.
 Since the weather was pleasant, I figured dining poolside would be my best option.

+After I finished lunch, I had yet to receive confirmation that my room was ready.
+So, I stopped by the front desk to check availability.
 Thankfully, my room was ready.
-And the front desk called bell services to retrieve my luggage and meet me in the room.
-Bell services expedited my luggage.
-They got to the room at the same time I did.
+The front desk called bell services to retrieve my luggage and meet me in the room.
+Bell services expedited my luggage and got to the room at the same time.

 The beds have premium linens and down comforters.
 It was one of those plush beds you kind of fall into at the end of a long day.
 I slept like a baby.

 Most guest baths these days come with a stand-alone shower or a tub with a shower combination.
 However, at the Waldorf, you get both.